sveltejs/svelte/.changeset/happy-eggs-rest.md

 'svelte': patch
 ---

-fix: ensure bind_checked defers mutation to ensure reactive graph stability
+fix: ensure each block consistency to internal mutations to the collection